unsaved/gradle-javaPropFile-plugin/README.txt

 This plugin is for loading a Map, a Gradle Project or extension object (and objects nested beneath them), with properties from Java properties file;
-plus a general Gradle Copy Filter is provided.
+or for expanding given Strings or text files with the objects just listed or with a supplied Map; plus a general Gradle Copy Filter is provided.

 Most classes are supported, so that you can write JDK objects, custom objects, array, and collections in addition to String values (using a simply 'casting' syntax like "file.txt(File)").